icp4a/automation-decision-services-samples/samples/AutomationServicesStartTutorial/README.md

 ## Description

 This tutorial shows you how to use a decision service in an automation service.
+It requires an installation of Automation Decision Services on a platform.

 ## Learning objectives
 - Deploy a decision service archive to the embedded runtime.